Seller Frequently Asked Questions

-It is not necessary to hire a broker to sell your property, but it is certainly in your best interest.
+It is certainly in your best interest to have a licensed real estate agent to represent you, though it is not a legal requirement.
 Brokers have local market knowledge, marketing resources, and negotiation skills gained from years of experience in the business.
-When hiring a broker, we advise you to ask inquire about their recent sale transactions, overall experience, and specific skills that set them apart from other brokers.
-It is also always a good idea to asks for references from other clients who have worked with them in the past.
+When hiring a broker, we advise you to inquire about their recent sale transactions, overall experience, and specific skills that set them apart from other brokers.
+It is also a good idea to asks for references from other clients who have worked with them in the past.

-Atlas was established by principals who have purchased more than 3,500 residential and commercial properties over the past eight and a half years and currently own more than $50 million worth of real estate.
-We were built on the belief that in order to understand and serve a client’s needs effectively, you first need to understand their perspective as an owner of real estate.
+Atlas was established by principals who have purchased more than 4,000 residential and commercial properties since 2013 and currently own more than $50 million worth of real estate.
+We were built on the belief that in order to understand and serve a client’s needs effectively, you first need to understand their perspective as an owner (or potential owner) of real estate.
 There is an absence of alignment of goals in a typical client-broker relationship.
-We have been in your shoes thousands of times and understand there is nothing more frustrating than feeling like your broker is not looking out for your best interest.
-Most brokers work to close the transaction and earn a fee whereas at Atlas, we work to make sure we accomplish your financial and personal goals.
+We have been in your and understand there is nothing more frustrating than feeling like your broker is not looking out for your best interest.
+Most brokers work to close the transaction and earn a fee, whereas at Atlas, we work to make sure we accomplish your financial and personal goals.
 Our owner-focused approach combined with extensive investment and management expertise gives our brokers the pedigree and experience necessary to understand the value of real estate beyond the transaction.

 A listing agreement is an employment contract between the seller and the broker.
 It should always be in writing so each party understands the relationship.
 Though there are a few types of listing agreements, an Exclusive Right to Sell agreement appoints one broker as the seller’s representative.
 This arrangement is advantageous to the seller because then one broker is responsible for all marketing, communication, and negotiation on the seller’s behalf, creating more accountability.
 A broker will also typically spend more time and effort on this type of listing since the seller has given a financial commitment to the broker.